iiinvent/voicerag/README.md

 2. Clone the repo (`git clone https://github.com/Azure-Samples/aisearch-openai-rag-audio`)
 3. Proceed to the next section to [deploy the app](#deploying-the-app).

+## Recent Updates

+### Script and Build Improvements
+- Switched from npm to pnpm for better package management and faster installations
+- Fixed frontend build issues that were causing compilation errors
+- Enhanced development scripts for better local development experience

+### Docker Changes
+- Updated Docker configuration for improved build process
+- Added multi-stage builds to reduce final image size
+- Optimized container caching for faster builds

+### Build Process Notes
+- Frontend build issues have been resolved by updating dependencies and build configuration
+- Switched to pnpm for better dependency management and faster installations
+- If you encounter any build issues, make sure to clear your cache and run `pnpm install`

 ## Deploying the app

 The steps below will provision Azure resources and deploy the application code to Azure Container Apps.